SylviaRemington/dom-events-lab-calculator-pt/README.md

 Maybe create something so that after each time they add two numbers and solve a problem, they get to go to the "next level" of the calculator and have a different image show up.

 When I figure out how to do that, that will be dope!!!!
 Yay!

+Another idea: add alphabet to the calculator like how phones are...
+Oh create a phone calculator!